2 lbs bone-in, skin-on chicken pieces

 Preheat oven to 425 degrees.

-Combine the chicken, potatoes, garlic, 1 Tablespoon of the curry mustard, 2 tablespoons of the olive oil, 1 teaspoon of the salt and 1/2 teaspoon of the black pepper in a large bowl and toss to coat.
+Combine the chicken, potatoes, garlic, 1 Tablespoon of curry mustard (or regular mustard), 2 tablespoons of the olive oil, 1 teaspoon of the salt and 1/2 teaspoon of the black pepper in a large bowl and toss to coat.
 Arrange the chicken and potatoes on a sheet pan in a single layer.

 Combine the onions, mushrooms, carrots and remaining 2 tablespoons olive oil, 1 teaspoon salt, and 1/2 teaspoon black pepper in a large bowl and toss to coat.
 Spread the onions and mushrooms between and around the chicken pieces (these can be piled up—no need to arrange them in an even layer).
 Roast for 30 minutes, rotating the pan halfway through the cooking time.